IP-CAM/Summernote-Editor-Cleaner-Opencart-v.3.x/README.md

 # Opencart 3 Summernote Cleaner

-Opencart 3 Module (OCMOD) for the [Summernote](https://github.com/summernote/summernote/) WYSIWYG editor.
+Opencart 3 modification module (OCMOD) for the [Summernote](https://github.com/summernote/summernote/) that adds a button and/or paste functionality for cleaning styles from text.

-Completely based on the [summernote-cleaner](https://github.com/DiemenDesign/summernote-cleaner/) plugin
+Completely based on the [summernote-cleaner](https://github.com/DiemenDesign/summernote-cleaner/) plugin.

 #### 1. Summernote options